kunal902/vehicle-detection/writeup_template.md

 ![alt text][image1]

-I then explored different color spaces and found out that YUV color space is working fine for the problem in hand.
+I then explored different color spaces and found out that YCrCb color space is working fine for the problem in hand.
 Then I performed spatial binning on the images and by experimentation found out that even going all the way down to 32 x 32 pixel resolution, the car itself is still clearly identifiable by eye, and this means that the relevant features are still preserved at this resolution and with lesser features.
 Then I applied color histogram to the different channels of the image and combine them.
 Then I performed Histogram of Oriented Gradient(HOG) whose parameters such as orientations, pixels_per_cell and cells_per_block are taken by experimenting with the values.
 Finally I combined the feature vectors obtained from each step into one to be passed to the classifier for training.
 Extraction of features is described in detail along with comments in `extract_features` function in IPython Notebook file.
 Below are some visualization of all these steps:

 ![alt text][image2]